SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 The policy aspect of this target should be captured by other parts of the query (e.g. policies for poverty eradication or improved social protection systems).

 Disabled people, children, elderly people and pregnant women included under "vulnerable".
+In this version we added government spending/development aid on  education and health services.

 ```Ceylon =
 TS=